 There were three important legal cases in the Calcutta Jewish Community that we are presenting.
-They were:
+They include:

 1. Remarkable Legal Cases in Bengal by Robert Reid (published in Calcutta in 1876) covers the only murder case in the community that garnered a lot of media attention.
 The murder of Leah Ezekiel, who was married to Nissim Ezekiel Judah, took place in Calcutta in 1st October 1858.